sercankulcu/sercankulcu.github.io/_memory/2012-07-07-closing-doors.md

 For several minutes, I had treated one particular metro as if the future depended on it.

 The next train probably arrived soon after.

+## Through Closing Doors

+I keep returning to the small practical detail, because that is where the feeling is stored.
+What hurts, or amuses, is not always the event; sometimes it is the interpretation that arrived too late.

+Attachment rarely leaves through the main door.
+It stays in side details and waits there.
+That is why the memory keeps its weight without becoming dramatic.